Zeleo/recurrence-expression/README.md

 does not support recurrence patterns finer than daily frequencies.

 Both Cron and Outlook have a lot of happy users.
-However, they are not as comprehensive as RFC 2445.
-Recurrence rules can express patterns that neither Cron nor Outlook can express.
-Also, there are some patterns that can be expressed in Outlook but not in Cron, and vice versa.
+However, they are not very comprehensive.
+There are some patterns that can be expressed in Outlook but not in Cron, and vice versa.
+RFC 2445's recurrence rules subsume what can be expressed by both Cron and Outlook in that they can express patterns that neither Cron nor Outlook can express.

-Recurrence expressions are a superset of Cron expressions and Outlook's recurrence patterns.
-They are similar to recurrence rules described in RFC 2445, aside from obvious syntactical differences.
+Recurrence expressions, like RFC 2445's recurrence rules, are a superset of Cron expressions and Outlook's recurrence patterns.
+Recurrence expressions and recurrence rules are very similar despite the obvious syntactical differences.

 So why didn't we just implement RFC 2445?
-To be honest, we wrote the code before we knew about RFC 2445.
-Additionally, we believe JSON (the underlying syntax of recurrence expressions) to be far easier to manipulate programmatically for both the producer and the consumer.
+To be honest, we wrote the code before we even knew about RFC 2445.
+But we also believe our choice of JSON as the underlying syntax for recurrence expressions was a good one.
+JSON is far easier to manipulate programmatically for both the producer and the consumer.
+We do believe there should be interoperability between recurrence expressions and RFC 2445.
+No promises, but we plan to translation between recurrence rules and recurrence expressions in the future.

 ## Usage